-Recommendation: Improve the Town's financial reporting internal controls to prevent these types of adjustments from occurring in the future.
+Recommendation: Improve the City's financial reporting internal controls to prevent these types of adjustments from occurring in the future.
 Document which accounting procedures are needed to be completed on a recurring basis to detect material adjustments.

-Management's Response: The Town will incorporate financial reporting internal controls to detect material adjustments, prevent materially misstated financial statements and increase the accuracy of the interim financial reports used by management.
+Management's Response: The City will incorporate financial reporting internal controls to detect material adjustments, prevent materially misstated financial statements and increase the accuracy of the interim financial reports used by management.

-Compliance and Other Matters
+Report on Compliance and Other Matters